PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 We decided to put test this forecasting ability: **Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**

-Tracking the profits on different metrics then yields PrediBench, and the above leaderboard.
+Tracking the profits on different metrics then yields the above leaderboard.

-- By nature, benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
+- By nature, this benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
 - It is also **generalist**, since the questions picked from Polymarket cover a wide range of newsworthy topic, from economics to pop culture.
+- It tests the **Agentic capability** of models, since they have to perform a series of tool calls towards solving their goal.

 We publish the entirety of this work in open source: code, data, experiments, to let the community iterate on it.